Financial Aid Program

 The type of loan awarded is based on demonstrated need.
 Federal student loans are secured through the Federal Government via the William D. Ford Direct Loan program.
 As an undergraduate, a student may borrow up to a total of $31,000 through the Federal Direct Lending Loan program.
 Direct loans are subject to an origination fee.

-For 2016-17, the interest rate on Direct Subsidized and Unsubsidized loans is fixed at 3.76%.
+For 2022-23, the interest rate on Direct Subsidized and Unsubsidized loans was fixed at 4.99%.
 The federal government pays the interest on subsidized loans during in-school and deferment periods.
 The interest on unsubsidized loans accrues during the in-school and deferment periods.
 However, payment of principal and interest can be deferred until the student leaves school.

 Repayment begins six months after a student ceases to be at least a half-time student and is normally completed according to a 10-year repayment schedule.
 For those students who borrow about $4,000 or less, minimum monthly payments of $50 are required but result in a repayment period shorter than 10 years.

 Federal Direct Parent Loan for Undergraduate Students (PLUS)

 Parent Loan for Undergraduate Students (PLUS) is a program open to credit-worthy parents.
 PLUS funds are secured through the federal government via the William D. Ford Direct PLUS Loan program.
 The PLUS program is guaranteed by the federal government.

 Parents may borrow up to the cost of education, minus any financial aid received.
 For 2022-23 year, the interest rate on Direct PLUS Loans was fixed at 7.54%.
 PLUS loans are subject to an origination fee.
 Repayment on PLUS loans begins within 60 days after receipt of loan proceeds and can be extended over 10 years.
 Completion of the Free Application for Federal Student Aid (FAFSA) is required.